 Obtaining an Application [Return to Top]

 The 2019 application can be obtained HERE.
 If you have any immediate questions or concerns, please contact Congressman Guthrie’s Bowling Green District Office at 270-842-9896.
 Applications are due back to the Bowling Green District Office with all required information in the fall of the student’s senior year of high school or nominating year if already graduated.

 These guidelines on the admissions process to attend United States service academies are general in nature.
 You should consult literature published by each service academy for specific information regarding qualifications and programs.
 Also, applicants MUST submit their own SEPARATE application(s) to each academy for which they are seeking admission.
 Nomination applications are NOT admission applications.

-Click HERE for an overview of the service academies and requirements or HERE for a PDF copy.
+Click HERE for an overview of the service academies.

 Overview of Service Academies & Requirements [Return to Top]